Recent Evolution of Zero Data Loss Guarantee in Spark Streaming With Kafka

 - Spark Streaming assumes that input data has been successfully received (because it’s written to WAL), while Kafka thinks that data hasn’t been yet consumed (because the corresponding offsets haven’t been updated in ZooKeeper)

-- After a moment, the receiver recovers from failure
+- After a moment, the receiver recovers from a failure

 - The unprocessed, but saved data is read from the WAL